 Eye Injuries Are Far Too Common

 Eye injury is one of the most common injuries in the workplace and at home.
 Ironically it’s also one of the easiest to prevent.
-The following addresses three of the most common misconceptions related to eye injuries as well as their solutions.
+The following are three of the most common misconceptions related to eye.
+We’ve also presented solutions for these problems.

-Wearing the right type of protection for different eye hazards is essential.
-For example, certain tasks may require the use of goggles or a face shield.
-The bottom line is to wear the correct gear for the job at hand, and one type of protection does not necessarily work for all circumstances.
+Wearing the right type of protection for the specific eye hazards is essential.
+For example, certain tasks require the use of goggles or a face shield instead of safety glasses.
+One type of protection does not necessarily work for all circumstances.

-- Wearing regular sunglasses or eyeglasses will not prevent sports injuries and often can make an injury worse.
-Eye2Brain says that fashion sunglasses and eyeglasses do not protect against sports injuries because they are made from different material than protective athletic eyewear.
-In fact, fashion sunglasses and corrective glasses often make an injury worse or even cause an injury when they shatter from an impact and the pieces go into the eye.
+Fashion sunglasses and eyeglasses do not protect against sports injuries because they are made from different material than protective eyewear.
+In fact, fashion sunglasses and corrective glasses often make an injury worse or even cause an injury when they shatter from impact

-Choose the best athletic eyewear for your particular activity.
+Choose the best sports eyewear for your particular activity, and make sure it’s actually safety eyewear.
 A solution exists for every sport from fishing to baseball to running.

 To protect your eyes, wear eyewear that blocks UVB and UVA rays.
-The vast majority of today’s safety glasses use polycarbonate lenses.
-Polycarbonate lenses naturally block the sun’s harmful UV radiation, even in clear lens tints.
-Since most safety glasses only cost a few dollars, you can easily afford to protect your eyes.
+The vast majority of today’s safety glasses use polycarbonate lenses, which naturally block the sun’s harmful UV radiation, even in clear lens tints.
+Since most safety glasses only cost a few dollars, affordability is not an issue.

 No Excuses For Not Wearing Safety Eyewear

-While every person has unique needs concerning protective eyewear.
-Fortunately, there is no shortage of eyewear styles to meet every individual’s needs.
+Eperson has unique needs concerning protective eyewear.
+Fortunately, there is no shortage of eyewear styles to meet those needs.
 The number of frame styles, colors and lens options is almost unlimited.
-Purchasing safety eyewear that’s comfortable and provides the protection you need increases the chances you’ll actually wear them.
+Purchasing safety eyewear that’s comfortable and provides necessarily protection increases the chances you’ll actually wear them.

-Take the time to analyze your work area for potential eye hazards and select the appropriate protective eyewear.
-Wearing the right eye protection for the job will ensure you avoid painful eye injuries or permanent vision loss.
+Take time to analyze your work area, home and recreational areas for potential eye hazards.
+Then, select the appropriate protective eyewear.
+Wearing the right eye protection for the job ensures you will likely avoid painful eye injuries and even permanent vision loss.